- A p-type semiconductor can be produced by doped some trivalent atoms into a semiconductor.

 - The more trivalent impurity that is added, the more holes in the semiconductor, and hence the greater the conductivity of the semiconductor.

-- Some free electrons will also formed in the semiconductor when some electrons are promoted to shell with higher energy level.
+- Some free electrons will also be formed in the semiconductor when some electrons are promoted to shell with higher energy level.

 - The holes outnumber the free electrons, hence they are called the majority carrier and the free electrons are called the minority carriers.